kunal82917/utility-programs-c/README.md

 ## Contributing
    Contributions are welcome!
 You can:

-    Suggest new utility ideas
+- Suggest new utility ideas

-    Report bugs or issues
+- Report bugs or issues

-    Improve the code or add new features
+- Improve the code or add new features
   Just open an issue or a pull request!

+## License
+   This repository is licensed under the MIT License.

+## Acknowledgements
+   Created and maintained by [Kunal] – a CSE student with interest in cybersecurity, blockchain, and clean code.

+## Contact
+   For feedback or suggestions, feel free to reach out via GitHub Issues or connect on LinkedIn.